MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ## Integrating Problem with the MOEA Framework

 The build script also generates a Java `.jar` file containing all the required files to integrate the problem with the MOEA Framework.
-Simply copy the `.jar` file and place it into the `lib/` folder used by the MOEA Framework.
-If using an IDE like Eclipse, you likely also need to add this `.jar` to the build path.
+Simply copy the `.jar` file and place it into the `lib/` folder.
+If using an IDE like Eclipse, you will also need to add this `.jar` to the build path.

 At this point, the problem is now discoverable by the MOEA Framework and can be used as follows: